Identifying a potential organ donor

 Ancillary tests

-For more on neurological determination of death (NDD), refer to:
+For more on death determination by neurologic criteria (DNC), refer to:

 For assistance with neurological determination of death or for any questions about organ donation, contact Transplant Québec at 1-888-366-7338.

-Potential organ donor following determination of cardiac death (DCD)
+Potential organ donor following death determination by circulatory criteria (DCC)

-All patients who have suffered a severe neurological or functional injury that is irreversible and offers no hope of recovery, who require life-sustaining treatment and do not meet neurological determination of death (NDD) criteria, may be potential donors following determination of cardiac death (DCD).
+All patients who have suffered a severe neurological or functional injury that is irreversible and offers no hope of recovery, who require life-sustaining treatment and do not meet death determination by neurologic criteria (DNC) criteria, may be potential donors following death determination by circulatory criteria (DCC).

 The decision to withdraw life-sustaining treatment is taken jointly, without consideration of organ donation, by the family and the treatment team and is made in the patient’s best interest based on his or her expressed or assumed wishes.